Platane/drakkar/README.txt

-This project consist on two components :

-A rendering engine for historical maps

-An editor
+This repository is a draf for a historical map editor